 Once you’ve finished making your pocket holes, it’s time to connect the pieces.
 Align the two pieces to be joined together and push them flush against each.
 Insert one of the pocket hole screws into the pocket hole, then use the Kreg square drive bit to drive the screw through the hole and into the second piece, joining the two together.

-The screw is also threaded such that it will pull both pieces together tightly as you drive them in, ensuring there is no gap left between the two pieces of wood.
+The screw is also threaded to pull both pieces together tightly as you drive them in, ensuring no gap is left between the two pieces of wood.

-By following these instructions, you can use your Kreg R3 pocket hole jig for a variety of wood joining needs.
-There are a few other considerations to keep in mind as you use this tool.
+By following these instructions, you can use your Kreg R3 pocket hole jig for various wood joining needs.
+There are a few other considerations to remember as you use this tool.

 The Kreg screws create such a tight connection between the two pieces that Kreg doesn’t recommend using wood glue in tandem with its fasteners.
 That said, it’s not a bad idea to use glue if you want to create a stronger joint.

 The Kreg R3, unlike Kreg’s other jigs, does not include a clamp.
 You can purchase a Kreg toggle clamp; however, they are a bit pricey.
 You can also use any standard wood clamp, though clamps with screw-style jaws will slow the process down a bit.

 It’s also worth considering pocket holes versus dowels to see which joinery method makes the most sense for your project.